dathan/go-vector-embedding/README.md

 * Go Mod (which you should to your project path change)
 * VS Code environment
 * Generic docker push
+* OpenAI plugin
+* on the fly training
+* Masked query to openai

 ## TODO
-* Brew generic install [DONE]
-* GITHUB Actions build and push to dockerhub [DONE]
-* Production Builds with git tag
+* Do

 ## Installing via brew
-* `brew install --verbose --build-from-source brew/Formula/go-project-template.rb`
+* `brew install --verbose --build-from-source brew/Formula/go-vector-embedding.rb`